Shopify/shopify-api-ruby/README.md

 The Shopify API gem allows Ruby developers to access the admin section of Shopify stores programmatically.

-The best way to consume the Shopify API is through GraphQL, which enables high volume mutations, bulk operations, and access to all new features.

 The REST API is implemented as JSON over HTTP using all four verbs (GET/POST/PUT/DELETE).
 Each resource, like Order, Product, or Collection, has a distinct URL and is manipulated in isolation.
 In other words, we’ve tried to make the API follow the REST principles as much as possible.

 - [Shopify API](#shopify-api)